Programer6/DelPrint-X/DelPrint-X(Journal).md

 **BOM: ** https://docs.google.com/spreadsheets/u/3/d/1YkbswMdvz8Wfhi4MrrZ9T6xIMiGSr8R6hmByEVLgUXc/edit?ouid=100411957879145722379&usp=sheets_home&ths=true

 Research: 5 hours
-I am completely inexperienced in 3D printing (I don't even have one 🥲) so obviously spent a good amount of time (way too much) researching how it works!
+I am completely inexperienced in 3D printing (I don't even have one 🥲 like not even a cheapo one 😅) so obviously spent a good amount of time (way too much) researching how it works!
 The maker mash-up tutorial seemed quite detailed and helpful.
 <img width="1271" alt="Screenshot 2025-04-03 at 2 55 19 PM" src="https://github.com/user-attachments/assets/37b0918d-4e6c-4ec2-b78b-2466a5aa6df0" />

 Here is some research that I did after reviwing AK printer'S documentation which came in clutch: